 By morning, Donna was already running through multiple parallel-universe options on how the last 18 hours would be spent on site, only to learn that weather forecasts for what was happening ahead meant that may be only 16 hours.
 But then, late in the afternoon, it was relaxed to 17 hours.

 One major question for the the day was where to send the last long CTD tow.
-We did a quick dip of the CTD over the site where Andrew, Lisa, et al found the hot sediments in 2010 to collect water samples for Marv to measure and then – SUCCESS!!
-At the 5th attempt we sent the multi-corer down to the seafloor and it came back up with our first sediment core samples of the cruise – time for a biological sampling frenzy!
+We did a quick dip of the CTD over the site where Andrew, Lisa, et al. found the hot sediments in 2010 to collect water samples for Marv to measure and then – SUCCESS!!
+At the fifth attempt, we sent the multi-corer down to the seafloor and it came back up with our first sediment core samples of the cruise – time for a biological sampling frenzy!

-As soon as that came on deck it was decision time for the final CTD cast – do we go SW or NE?
-“Give me 15 minutes” said Marv.
-An injection of sample, a bleep from the GC and a plot rolled out across the screen of Marv’s computer.
+As soon as that came on deck it was decision time for the final CTD cast – do we go southwest or northeast?
+“Give me 15 minutes,” said Marv.
+An injection of sample, a bleep from the GC, and a plot rolled out across the screen of Marv’s computer.
 “This is lower than yesterday, go north.”

-Around 11pm we realized that both Sentry and TowCam were arriving at the same place.
-As they came within 100m horizontal range of each other, the decision was made to pull TowCam up to 50m off bottom as Sentry swam by, coming within 38m horizontal range at its closest approach.
-TowCam has 1 hour left on-bottom and Sentry has to come back an hour later.
+Around 11 pm, we realized that both Sentry and TowCam were arriving at the same place.
+As they came within 100-meters horizontal range of each other, the decision was made to pull TowCam up to 50 meters off bottom as Sentry swam by, coming within 38-meter horizontal range at its closest approach.
+TowCam has one hour left on-bottom and Sentry has to come back an hour later.

-Dana and Carl quickly calculated the commands required and re-programmed Sentry via acoustic signals to move 100m to the East for the next hour and then, once TowCam has left bottom and is safely out of the way, they send the commands to move Sentry back.
-But the ship is pointing the wrong direction and the command doesn’t get through for 15 minutes by which time it will take another 15 min to get back – we just lost half our remaining hour of final data.
-OK, time to re-program Sentry one more time and just aim for three 10-minute survey lines not five.
-Sentry arrives in the right place at 12:40am.
+Dana and Carl quickly calculated the commands required and re-programmed Sentry via acoustic signals to move 100 meters to the east for the next hour.
+Once TowCam has left bottom and is safely out of the way, they send the commands to move Sentry back.
+But the ship is pointing the wrong direction and the command doesn’t get through for 15 minutes, by which time it will take another 15 min to get back; we just lost half of our remaining hour of final data.
+OK, time to re-program Sentry one more time and just aim for three, 10-minute survey lines, not five.
+Sentry arrives in the right place at 12:40 am.

-Captain Dave arrives to make sure all is wrapping up in an orderly fashion and Donna invites him to afford us an extra 30 minutes to complete the Western half of the planned final survey.
-We can’t risk it, we need to head for port but with the time remaining we’ll only have time for 2 of those 3 lines and will end up with a coverage in our data.
+Captain Dave arrives to make sure all is wrapping up in an orderly fashion and Donna invites him to afford us an extra 30 minutes to complete the western half of the planned final survey.
+We can’t risk it, we need to head for port, but with the time remaining, we’ll only have time for two of those three lines and will end up with a coverage in our data.
 We make big eyes at the Captain (think Puss from the Shrek movies) and ask for 10 minutes more.
 His heart melts (allegedly) and gives us the OK.
 Phew.
-Sentry heads down the 2nd line as 1am passes and is most of the way up that final line we really wanted as 1:10 comes around and we pull the plug sending Sentry the “Abort Mission and Come Home” signal.
-By 1:11am we are able to radio the Bridge and confirm that Sentry is on its way home...
+Sentry heads down the second line as 1 am passes and is most of the way up that final line we really wanted as 1:10 am comes around.
+We pull the plug, sending Sentry the “Abort Mission and Come Home” signal.
+By 1:11 am, we are able to radio the Bridge and confirm that Sentry is on its way home...